Anthony Scaramucci Says GOP May Need To Replace Donald Trump In 2020, Compares His Presidency To Chernobyl

 “We are now in the early episodes of Chernobyl on HBO, where the reactor is melting down and the apparatchiks are trying to figure out whether to cover it up or start the clean-up process,” Scaramucci said.

 As The Hill noted, it would seem very unlikely that the Republican Party would seek to replace Donald Trump on the ticket in 2020.
-While he has gained primary challenges that include former Massachusetts Governor William Weld, Trump maintains very high approval rating among Republican voters and would be a far-and-away favorite to win in a Republican primary, should his opponents remain in the race.
+While he has gained primary challenges that include former Massachusetts Governor William Weld, Trump maintains a very high approval rating among Republican voters and would be a far-and-away favorite to win in a Republican primary, should his opponents remain in the race.

 But Trump has come under increasing criticism from members of his own party, with a growing number turning on him.
-Scaramucci is also not the only former White House members to criticize Trump after leaving the administration.
+Scaramucci is also not the only former White House member to criticize Trump after leaving the administration.
 Former White House adviser Omarosa Manigault Newman turned into a frequent critic of Trump after she left his administration.
 The former villain on The Apprentice slammed Donald Trump afterward and accused him of racism.

 “It is very clear Donald Trump is a racist and he’s trying to undermine our democracy,” Manigault Newman said in an interview with Hill.TV’s Jamal Simmons.